ottoyiu/k8s-ec2-srcdst/deploy/README.md

 # Deploy
-There are two folders: k8s-1.5_and_prior and post_k8s-1.5.
+There are two folders: pre_k8s-1.6 and post_k8s-1.6.
 Please use the mainfest files that correspond to the version of your Kubernetes cluster.
 This is due to the new scheduler of Kubernetes 1.6 ignoring tolerations/taints specified as alpha annotations instead of actual fields.
+In the future, it will also include a service account for use with RBAC.

 # Quick Start